 What to do

-Review your watering schedule.
-Only water when the top 3cm or so of the soil is dry.
+Review your watering schedule and only water again when the top 3cm or so of the soil is dry.
 And check after each watering session that the soil doesn’t become water-logged.
 Don’t forget that poor draining soil can also cause root rot which leads to yellowing leaves and wilting.

-If the wisteria’s soil is full of nutrients, you shouldn’t have to fertilise it beyond the once a year application in the spring but honestly, most people when even need to do that.
-However, wisteria grown in pots are water and nutrient hungry.
-Any fertiliser that you apply is frequently washed out through the soil by watering.
+If the soil in which your Wisteria is planted is full of nutrients, you shouldn’t need to fertilise it beyond the once-a-year application in the spring, but in all honesty, most people won’t even need to do that.
+However, Wisterias grown in pots are water and nutrient hungry.
+Any fertiliser that you apply is frequently washed out through the soil by water.

 What to do

-Regularly, even every couple of months over summer, give your potted wisteria fertiliser.
+Regularly, even every couple of months over the summer, give your potted Wisteria some fertiliser.
 A fertiliser intended for roses or shrubs is a good choice.

-See the article Growing Wisteria in pots and containers for more information.
+See our article on growing Wisteria in pots and containers for more information.